Open-Email/MailHTTPS-Protocol/README.md

 Mail/HTTPS mandates authentication for accessing mail agents, both as an author or a reader.

 When authenticating as author, the mail agent permits uploading and controlling messages, retrieving notifications, account as well keys management.
-When authenticating as reader however, authenticated treader may list and retrieve designated messages, which also confirms pick-up by the reader's identity.
+When authenticating as reader however, authenticated reader may list and retrieve designated messages, which also confirms pick-up by the reader's identity.

 The same authentication method can be conveniently used to both home and remote agents as it bases itself on possession of valid private keys.
 Mail/HTTPS authentication bases itself on HTTP authentication [RFC7235](https://datatracker.ietf.org/doc/html/rfc7235), with own pending scheme named "**SOTN**", an acronym for **Signed-One-Time-Nonce**.